gvwilson/sensibleadventures/nardica/nardica.md

 and rendering the catch down for fuel and fertilizer.
 When winter came,
-they tended to the town's precious greenhouses or sailed north to Taz or 'Tagonia to find whatever work might get them through the long dark so that they could start the cycle again.
+they tended to the town's precious greenhouses or sailed north to Tasmania or Patagonia to find whatever work might get them through the long dark so that they could start the cycle again.